 If you'll be driving on your trip to Mexico, at some point sooner or later you will need to buy gas.
-Not to worry: it is a fairly straightforward process, but there are a few things you should keep in mind.
+It's a fairly straightforward process, but there are a few things you should keep in mind.
 If you'll be traveling long distances, remember to fill up your tank at major towns because there can be long stretches of highway with no gas stations.
 Should you run out of gas near a small village, ask around and you will likely find someone who sells gas from containers out of a local shop or home.

 All gas stations in Mexico are full service, so you will not need to pump your own gas.
 Pemex stations sell three different types of gas: Magna (regular unleaded), Premium (high octane unleaded), and diesel.
 Let the attendant know how much you want and which type.
 Gasoline is measured in liters, not in gallons in Mexico, so when figuring out how much you're paying for gas, remember that one gallon is equal to 3.785 liters.

 Payment at gas stations is usually in cash (Mexican pesos, no foreign currency accepted), and this is usually easier and more convenient, but some stations do accept credit and debit cards.
 You may have to get out of your car to go to the machine and type in your PIN number.
 The attendant will let you know if that is the case.

 It is customary to tip gas station attendants only if they perform some extra service like washing the windshield or checking your tires or oil, in which case, tipping between five and twenty pesos depending on the service is reasonable.